MP About

 He attended Amherst College, where he earned a B.A., cum laude, in English and Dramatic Arts; and the NYU School of the Arts, where he earned an M.F.A. in Theater and Film Directing.

-He left a promising theater and film career in the city, and moved to the Berkshires, where he embarked on a decade-long career as a songwriter and musician.
+Leaving behind a promising theater and film career in the city, he moved to the Berkshires, where he embarked on a decade-long career as a singer/songwriter and musician.
 He performed solo, in a duo, and fronting a rock band called Old Duh-duh.
 He recorded several records, and performed around the Northeast at music and arts festivals, colleges and universities, clubs, bars, radio and TV stations, and elsewhere.

 He sold the company in 2010, and resumed artistic pursuits, creating SQUEEZESHOT, which has occupied him ever since for 50-60 hours a week.